-On September 17, 2003, the Company filed a Current Report on Form 8-K to report information pursuant to Item 2.
+On December 22, 2003, the Company filed an amended Current Report on Form 8-K/A to report information pursuant to Item 2.
 Acquisition or Disposition of Assets in connection with the Company's completion on September 2, 2003 of its acquisition of the business and assets of Textilease Corporation.
 The Company attached as Exhibit 2.1 to the Current Report a Stock Purchase Agreement, dated as of July 17, 2003, by and among UniFirst Corporation and all of the stockholders of Textilease Corporation.
+The Company attached as Exhibit 23.1 to the Current Report a Press release of the Registrant dated as Exhibit 99.1 to the Current Report a Press release of the Registrant dated September 2, 2003.
+The Company attached as Exhibit 99.2 to the Current Report the financial statements of Textilease Corporation.
+The Company attached as Exhibit 99.3 to the Current Report the pro forma combined condensed financial information.

-On November 4, 2003, the Company furnished a Current Report on Form 8-K to report information pursuant to Item 12 - Results of Operations and Financial Condition.
-The Company attached as Exhibit 99.1 to the Current Report the Company's press release announcing financial results for the fiscal year ended August 30, 2003.
+On January 12, 2004, the Company furnished a Current Report on Form 8-K to report information pursuant to Item 12 - Results of Operations and Financial Conditions.
+The Company attached as Exhibit 99.1 to the Current Report the Company's press release announcing first quarter fiscal 2004 financial results.